Ragam Thanam Pallavi: Pallavis in many Ragams

 It has been time noticed from time immemorial, that multiple ragam pallavis are being used in the concert circle.
 In this, the artist keeps on shifting between all the ragas in the whole presentation.
 They can be dwi-2, tri-3 or chatur-4 raga pallavis.
 Some pallavis have been cited as examples for all these forms.

 Dwi-raga pallavis:

-The above three examples are all presented by Ranjani Gayatri.
+The below examples are all presented by Ranjani Gayatri.